Local Map Projections and Coordinate Systems

 The Earth exists in three-dimensions but, other than globes, most representations of the earth are two dimensional.
 The process of converting a three-dimensional space to a two-dimensional map is called projection.

-While there are hundreds of different projections used around the world for specific areas, three collections of projections are commonly used in the United States:
+While there are hundreds of different projections used around the world for local areas, three collections of projections are commonly used in the United States:

 - The State Plane Coordinate System (SPCS)

 - The National Grid / Military Grid Reference System (MGRS)

 The process of projection involves distorition of area, distance, shape, and angles.
 With projections of large areas like the world, these distortions are significant, and dramatic compromises are required depending on the purpose of the map and the aesthetic objectives.

 However, on smaller areas of the surface of the earth, our lived experience is of the earth as a flat plane.
 Accordingly, projections can be designed that minimize distortions and reflect that experience.
 These projections define a coordinate system that represents locations as X and Y coordinates, which are commonly referred to a eastings and northings.
 This provides the ability to accurately find specific locations and measure distances, such as when surveying property lines or engaging in military activity.